 Unique Digital Tour

 How do we get to the gallery?
 Why can’t we look at the frescoes on the ceiling up close or browse at least through one book?
 Similar questions are repeated at almost every tour of the library.
-In order to meet such demands of the visitors, unique digitization of the library had begun last autumn – unaware of how important this project was going to be when all cultural institutions closed due to the pandemic a few months later.
+In order to meet such demands of the visitors, the unique digitization of the library had begun last autumn – unaware of how important this project was going to be when all cultural institutions closed due to the pandemic a few months later.
 A special platform – cultour.digital has been created so that for a small fee, one can access great art – for the first time, one can walk through the library through the highest resolution images currently available, admiring its architecture, frescoes and sculptures, uncovering hidden staircases and visiting the galleries.
 The project also allows a preview of one hundred selected books, in which you can browse page by page.
 Watch a short demo, although, unfortunately, in limited quality.

 Where to stay: